yfzhu123/PennMed-AI-for-Medicine.github.io/index.md

     <li>Processing this data for use in machine learning models</li>
     <li>Creating basic machine learning models for use in Radiology and Radiation Oncology</li>
   </ul>
+The overall goal of this course is to
 </div>

 <div class="alert alert-success"  markdown="1">